wasnotrice/shoes-warbler/README.markdown

     $ bin/package
     $ java -XstartOnFirstThread -Djruby.compat.version=1.9 -jar shoes-warbler.jar

-where `shoes-warbler.jar` is the named of your .jar
+where `shoes-warbler.jar` is the name of your .jar.